BVI Boss Act

 If your company is a legal entity falling under the provision of the Act, you must fulfill the following obligations:

-- Notify the Registered Agent (RA) about beneficial ownership: You must inform your RA and disclose information about your beneficial owners and registrable legal entities, also known as the “prescribed information”.
+Existing and new companies must identify the registrable beneficial owners within the companies and inform your RA about your beneficial owners and registrable legal entities, referred to as the “prescribed information.”

-- Submit information to the BOSS System: The “prescribed information” must be submitted to the BOSS system within 15 days of the entity’s incorporation or registration.
+The “prescribed information” must be submitted to the BOSS system within 15 days of the entity’s incorporation or registration.
 The RA is responsible for collecting and submitting this information on behalf of the entity.

 What information to submit?

-For beneficial owner
+For beneficial owners

-- Proof of nationality or citizenship of each beneficial owner;
+• Proof of nationality or citizenship;

-For registrable legal entity
+For registrable legal entities

-- The jurisdiction where the entity is incorporated or formed;
+• Jurisdiction where the entity is incorporated or formed;

 Further details on what you must file regarding relevant activities under the BVI Economic Substance Act can be found in Section 7 (c) of the BVI BOSS (Amendment) Act, 2019 (No. 8 of 2019).